7 Gorgeous Lake Como Villas & Gardens You Have to Visit

 4. Villa Cipressi

 The second villa you can visit in Varenna is Villa Cipressi.
-Although it’s smaller than Villa Monastero, it absolutely deserves to be on the list of the most beautiful villas in Lake Como.
+While it’s smaller than Villa Monastero, it definitely deserves a spot on the list of Lake Como’s most beautiful villas.

-Though the villa’s interiors are reserved for hotel guests, the gardens are open to the public, making it a must-visit for any Lake Como itinerary.
+While the villa’s interiors are reserved for hotel guests, the gardens are open to the public, and they’re more than worth a visit so make sure not to miss them!

 How to Get There